 The Greenhouse Gas Protocol released an amendment to the scope 2 guidance (GHG Protocol Scope 2 Guidance - An amendment to the GHG Protocol Corporate Standard) which requires reporting emissions using two different methods.
-In accordance to this requirement, TCCC reports both location and market-based emissions.
+In accordance with this requirement, TCCC reports both location and market-based emissions.
 In instances where market-based emission factor information is not applicable or available, data from the location-based method will be used to represent emissions, as per GHG Protocol guidance.

 For the purposes of reporting in adherence with the GHG Protocol, TCCC has selected an organizational boundary where it has operational control.
-The company uses this method to distinguish Scope 1 and Scope 2 emissions for TCCC consolidated and equity owned operations and Scope 3 emissions resulting from bottling partner operations.
-From this perspective, direct and indirect emissions are included in TCCC Scope 1 and 2 emissions from bottling operations that are company-owned subsidiaries or operating units such as, Bottling Investment Group (BIG) and CocaCola North America (CCNA).
+The company uses this method to distinguish scope 1 and scope 2 emissions for TCCC consolidated and equity owned operations and scope 3 emissions resulting from bottling partner operations.
+From this perspective, direct and indirect emissions are included in TCCC scope 1 and 2 emissions from bottling operations that are company-owned subsidiaries or operating units such as, Bottling Investment Group (BIG) and Global Ventures.